Kotlin/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 The Coroutine Debugger of the Kotlin plugin simplifies debugging coroutines in IntelliJ IDEA.

+With the coroutine debugger you can:
+* Easily check the state of each coroutine.
+* See the values of local and captured variables for both running and suspended coroutines.
+* See a full coroutine creation stack, as well as a call stack inside the coroutine.
+The stack includes all frames with variable values, even those that would be lost during standard debugging.

 > Debugging works for versions 1.3.8 or later of `kotlinx-coroutines-core`.

-The **Debug Tool Window** contains a **Coroutines** tab.
-In this tab, you can find information about both currently running and suspended coroutines.
-The coroutines are grouped by the dispatcher they are running on.

-Build the following code:
+Build the following code sample:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">